jonokeefe/ios_yelp_swift/README.md

 **Chow Hunt** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **1** hours spent in total
+Time spzent: **2.5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [ ] Search results page
-   - [ ] Table rows should be dynamic height according to the content height.
+   - [X] Table rows should be dynamic height according to the content height.
-   - [ ] Custom cells should have the proper Auto Layout constraints.
+   - [X] Custom cells should have the proper Auto Layout constraints.
    - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
    - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).